 One thing bad weather such as cold, rain or wind will do is lower the number of people who visit the art show.
 This will most likely lead to lower sales.
 On a multiple day show, you can only hope that the weather will be nice on the next day.

-You really need to check the weather for the art show date.
 It is really a good idea to have tent weights in your vehicle even if it is not windy at the start of the show.
 You can always bring them out if needed for one day shows.
 For multiple day shows, you need weights or tent stakes.
 Attaching your walls to your tent will give you additional weight on windy days.

 While I have weights, when I know I will be setting my tent up on grass or dirt, I usually just bring four long tent stakes and a hammer.
 I buy these metal tent stakes at Walmart and they fit through the holes at the base of my tent legs.
 The tent stakes do not take much room so I always have them with me even if I decide not to use them.